mbirabhadra/Bass-Example-Code/README.md

-# Bass-Example-Code
+# Bass-Starter-Code

-Shows how to use Bass
+Shows how to use Bass.
-DXE5 Tested
+Put Bass.dll in root directory.